Shure Logo.png

 The Challenge of Covering Baseball Sound

-Baseball is one of the toughest sports to capture.
-The field is large, the action is constantly moving, and there’s a lot of crowd & PA noise.
-Traditional setups rely on shotguns and parabolics that demand multiple placements, long cable runs, and constant adjustments to follow the play.
+Traditional setups rely on shotguns and parabolic microphones that demand multiple placements, long cable runs, and constant adjustments to follow the play.

 Crews have tried wireless packs hidden in bases or placed on players; however, these setups proved intrusive and inconsistent.
-Even with those efforts, areas such as behind second base remained out of reach.
+Even with those efforts, areas such as behind second base remained difficult to capture.

 “We could never consistently capture intelligible sounds behind second base unless we buried a mic or put RF on a player.
 It just was not practical.”